Interview of Anthony Seeger

 - Interviewer Background and Preparation:

-- The interview was prepared by Alex Cline, series coordinator, UCLA Library’s Center for Oral History Research; musician.
+- The interview was conducted by Alex Cline, interviewer and series coordinator for music, UCLA Library’s Center for Oral History Research; jazz musician.
 Cline prepared for the interviews by researching and reviewing the wealth of materials available on Seeger, his work, and his family, including those provided by Seeger himself, by researching subject areas relevant to Seeger’s diverse career, and by reviewing Seeger’s book Why Suyá Sing.

 - Processing of Interview: